Convert PDF to OTF

 Identify the font from the recovered text

-Once you have the text, you have several options on how to proceed.
+Once you have the text, you have several options for proceeding.

-• You can, for example, try to out and use one of the online font identification services like WhatTheFont, Font Squirrel's Matcherator, or Adobe Fonts.
+• You can, for example, try using one of the online font identification services like WhatTheFont, Font Squirrel's Matcherator, or Adobe Fonts.
 These tools allow you to upload the image of the text (after OCR) and then attempt to identify the font based on the shapes of the letters.

 • Another great tip is to use one of the available font Identification apps, such as WhatTheFont and Adobe Capture.
 You can take a photo of the text (post-OCR) and use these apps to identify the font.
 They use advanced algorithms to analyze the letter shapes and suggest possible matches.